 The only issue?
-Unlike the 4K Apple TV and 4K Fire TV which provide 4K content from iTunes and Amazon respectively, the Now TV content is still capped at 720p, with no 4K upgrade in sight.
+Unlike the 4K Apple TV and 4K Fire TV which provide 4K content from iTunes and Amazon respectively, the Now TV content is capped at 1080p, with no 4K upgrade in sight.

-Read our Now TV 4K Smart Box review.
+Read our full Now TV 4K Smart Box review

-The Chromcast 2018 is still a good streaming device but there's not much new here and in fact it's lost the cool magnet design.
+The Chromecast (2018) is still a good streaming device but there's not much new here and, in fact, it's lost the cool magnet design.